ryanfitzer/ViewportJS/readme.md

 ### Subscribing to a Single Media Query ###

-For times where you're only interested in matching single a media query, you can provide the initialization method with a valid [`mediaQueryString`](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#Syntax) and an optional `handler`, instead of a configuration array.
+For scenarios where you're only interested in matching a single media query, you can provide the initialization method with a valid [`mediaQueryString`](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#Syntax) and an optional `handler`, instead of a configuration array.
 This will return an instance with a limited API.

 Arguments: